abilian/abilian-developer-guide/python-libraries.rst

 TL;DR
 -----

-Here are the most important Python libraries we're using daily to develop the Abilian platform:
+Here are the most important Python libraries we're using daily to develop the Abilian platform and projects:

 -  Flask: http://flask.pocoo.org/
 -  Bootstrap: http://twitter.github.com/bootstrap/